 After an individual has recovered from patellar tendonitis, they can take steps to prevent future injuries.

 Anyone who plays a sport involving repetitive running and jumping can

 - wearing knee support when playing sports

 - doing exercises to strengthen the leg muscles and support the knees

 - avoiding jumping and landing on very hard surfaces, such as concrete

-Patellar tendonitis can develop gradually, so it is not always easy to recognize.
-Anyone with ongoing discomfort or pain in the knee should see a doctor for a diagnosis.
+Patellar tendonitis can develop gradually, so it can be difficult to recognize at first.
+Anyone with ongoing discomfort or knee pain should contact a doctor to evaluate their knee.

 Resting and bracing the knee gives a tendon time to heal.
-If pain continues, a doctor or physical therapist can recommend further treatment options.
+In most cases, mild patellar tendonitis heals in a few weeks.
+If the pain continues, a doctor or physical therapist can recommend further treatment options.